-3. It got boring
+3. It Got Boring

-This is kind of like what we said above, but it's not.
-For some people, even when you find an exercise that you love more than life itself, things just get a little stale.
-If you’re doing the same workout four times a week for the next 30 years of your life, things are bound to get dull and it only makes sense to give up the exercise after a while.
+This is kind of like what we said above, but it’s not.
+For some people, even when you find an exercise you love more than life itself, things get a little stale.
+If you’re doing the same workout four times a week for the next 30 years of your life, things are bound to get dull, and it only makes sense to give up the exercise after a while.
 Luckily, this is another easy fix…

 The best way to solve this problem is to change things up.
 Switch things around completely.
 The best way to stop you from getting bored with your workout is by making sure you don’t do the same thing for too long.
-Find what you like and ride it until the wheels fall off.
+Instead, find what you like and ride it until the wheels fall off.
 That’s when you jump to the next one.
 Don’t get too comfortable!

 For this, we have two suggestions.
 The first one is to change up your training completely.
 If what you’re doing isn’t working, the best thing to do is to do something else.
 Bust through the plateau by shock factor.
-If not, taking a break can be a good call too every now and then.
+If not, taking a break can be a good call, too, every now and then.
 Take a week off to enjoy life without exercise.
 We all need breaks, and that’s not a bad thing!